Concurrent lines on del Pezzo surfaces of degree one: Proof of Theorem

 We can now prove Theorem \ref{thm1}.
 Recall that a maximal set of exceptional curves that are concurrent in a point on the ramification curve consists of curves and their partners (Remark \ref{partners}).

-\begin{proofoftheorem1} First note that by Proposition \ref{bovengrens}, the number of exceptional curves through any point in $X$ is at most sixteen in all characteristics. \\ Now assume char $k\neq2$.
-Consider the clique $K=\{e_1,\ldots,e_6,c_1,\ldots,c_6\}$ in $G$, where
+\begin{proofoftheorem1} First note that by Proposition \ref{bovengrens}, the number of exceptional curves through any point in $X$ is at most sixteen in all characteristics; this proves the case char $k=2$. \\ Now assume char $k\neq2$.
+Consider the clique $K=\{e_1,\ldots,e_6,e_1',\ldots,e_6'\}$ in $G$, where